China's capital steps up COVID-19 measures as outbreak persists

 People returning home during the Lunar New Year season should have a negative COVID-19 test taken seven days before travelling, Wang Bin, an official at the National Health Commission, said at the briefing.

+Concern and confusion over this requirement on social media saw it quickly become the No. 1 trending topic on China’s Twitter-like platform Weibo, with 510 million reads by 1300 GMT on Wednesday.

-CONTAINMENT EFFORTSLocal authorities in northeast China, where most of the new cases are located, have employed a combination of measures including lockdowns, travel curbs and mass testing.
+CONTAINMENT EFFORTSAuthorities in northeast China, where most of the new coronavirus cases are located, have employed a combination of measures including lockdowns, travel curbs and mass testing.
 Tens of millions have been put into home or centralised quarantine in Hebei, Jilin and Heilongjiang provinces.

 Songyuan city in Jilin on Wednesday ordered a lockdown for the main urban area under its jurisdiction and began mass testing.
-Harbin, the provincial capital of Heilongjiang province, has temporarily shut down businesses and public venues such as gyms, coffee shops, karaokes and religious institutions.
+Harbin, the capital of Heilongjiang, has temporarily shut down businesses and public venues such as gyms, coffee shops, karaokes and religious institutions.

-One communist party official in a village in Shijiazhuang, capital of Hebei province, was suspended for mistreatment of a man who tried to enter the village to buy cigarettes after being told to turn back.
+One Communist Party official in a village in Shijiazhuang, capital of Hebei, was suspended for mistreatment of a man who tried to enter the village to buy cigarettes after being told to turn back.
 The man was tied to a tree and verbally abused under the party official’s directions.

 China has also stepped up its vaccination campaign, with more than 15 million shots given as of Wednesday.

-The number of new asymptomatic cases, which China does not classify as confirmed cases, fell to 58 from 91 cases a day earlier.

-The total number of confirmed COVID-19 cases in mainland China now stands at 88,557, while the death toll remained unchanged at 4,635.
+The number of new asymptomatic infections, which China does not classify as confirmed cases, fell to 58 from 91 cases a day earlier.
+Total confirmed COVID-19 cases in mainland China now stand at 88,557, while the reported death toll remains unchanged at 4,635 - figures much smaller than in other major countries.

 The figures exclude cases reported in Hong Kong and Macau, which are Chinese territories but independently report their data.
 The commission also excludes cases reported in Taiwan, the self-ruled island that China claims as its own.

-Reporting by Gabriel Crossley and Lusha Zhang in Beijing and David Stanway in Shanghai, writing by Se Young Lee and Ryan Woo; Editing by Himani Sarkar and Michael Perry
+Reporting by Gabriel Crossley, Lusha Zhang in Beijing and David Stanway in Shanghai with additional reporting by Tom Daly; Writing by Se Young Lee and Ryan Woo; Editing by Michael Perry and Mark Heinrich

 Our Standards: The Thomson Reuters Trust Principles.